-An introduction to the study of religion as cultural, social and intellectual phenomena.
-The course teaches students how to interpret influential philosophical, social scientific and theological theories.
+An introduction to the study of religion as cultural, social, and intellectual phenomena.
+The course teaches students how to interpret influential philosophical, social, scientific and theological theories.
+Students analyze aspects of religious systems-such as myth and ritual-across countries, regions, and ethnicities and produce a variety of writing assignments characteristic of the inherently interdisciplinary field of Religious Studies.